dalong0514/readnotes/20200201读书笔记/2020142Test-Driven-JavaScript-DevelopmentR00.md

 』

-4、Configuration.
+4 Configuration.
 Customize spec/support/jasmine.json to enumerate the source files and spec files you would like the Jasmine runner to include.
 You may use dir glob strings.
 Paths starting with ! are excluded, for example !\*\*/*nospec.js.

 spec\_dir is used as a prefix for all spec\_files and helpers.
 Helpers are executed before specs.
 For an example of some helpers see the react tutorial.（[Testing a React app with Jasmine npm](https://jasmine.github.io/tutorials/react_with_npm)）